melvinkwehjr/Privacy--policy-/README.md

   <h1>Privacy Policy for ChatGPT Edits</h1>
   <p><strong>Effective Date:</strong> [August 14 2025]</p>

-  <p><em>ChatGPT Edits</em> (“we,” “our,” or “us”) operates an AI-powered photo editing service accessible through TikTok Mini Apps and other platforms.
+  <p><em>ChatGPT Edits</em> we operates an AI-powered photo editing service accessible through TikTok Mini Apps and other platforms.
 This Privacy Policy explains how we collect, use, and protect your information.</p>

   <h2>1.
 Information We Collect</h2>
   <ul>